IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 $ kubectl create -f setup.yaml
 ```

+> You can find the Dockerfile and script for generating keystore in [containers/setup/ folder](containers/setup).
+You can build your own image using the provided Dockerfile.

 Once it is done, the Pod will not run again.
 You can delete the Pod after using `kubectl delete pod setup` (optional).

 If you want to confirm that the Pod has successfully imported the keystores, you can view the Pod's logs.